AuroraRyunix/PWR-manager/README.md

 ## Prerequisites

 - A Linux system with `systemd` support.
-- WGET and CURL installed!
+- WGET and CURL installed! (the script will fail if these aren't installed)
 - for auto java installation, either:
   `ubuntu, debian, arch, fedora, rhel9`